Everyone has the potential to study at the post-secondary level.

 Adult Basic Education (ABE)

-ABE courses can be taken full- or part-time with some courses available for online study.
+ABE courses can be taken full- or part-time.
 They can help you:

 - complete your high school courses and achieve your BC Adult Dogwood Graduation Diploma